-It's important that the cost of our funds reflect the service you receive.
+It's important that the costs of our funds reflect the service you receive.
 We believe that cost cannot be assessed in isolation and must be considered alongside a fund's performance, the type of assets in a portfolio and the quality of service we offer.
 We do not believe that value means selling our services at the cheapest price.

 We assess our funds based on their performance, taking into account the cost you have paid to invest, against an independently selected peer group and the wider market sector.
 In other words, how much you get for the fees you pay compared to our peers.
 We consider the results of this analysis keeping in mind the service Rathbones provides and the prevailing economic and market backdrop.
-We have used the costs of the largest share class to compare our funds to the market.